An expat guide to healthcare and health insurance in Portugal

 It is important to note that an international health insurance will not exempt you from subscribing to the SNS if it is obligatory for you.
 The private insurance policy will simply cover you on top of the SNS.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Portugal and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Portugal

-The best health insurance in Portugal for another expat might not be the best for you as everyone has different needs and expectations.
+The best health insurance in Portugal for one expat might not be the best for you as everyone has different needs and expectations.

 In order to find which one is the best health insurance in Portugal for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Portugal, alongside other parameters.